mabilbao/node-layer-webhooks-services-sendgrid/README.md

 The following actions are needed:

 1. Obtain an API key.
 This key is needed for the `sendgridKey` parameter.
+Your key should be configured to enable access to `Parse Webhooks` and `Mail Send`.
 2. Register a subdomain that you can map to `mx.sendgrid.net`.
 See https://sendgrid.com/docs/API_Reference/Webhooks/parse.html#-Setup for details.
 All emails sent to this subdomain will be received and processed by sendgrid.
 3. Register your webhook.
 Go to Settings => Inbound Parse, and add your registered subdomain as host, and this web server's url (ending typically with `/new-mail`) as the URL (e.g. 'https://mysampleco.com/new-mail')